YiyuanWang-001/YiyuanWang-001.github.io/_pages/about.md

 If you would like to communicate or collaborate with me, please send an email to: [YiyuanWang001@outlook.com](mailto:YiyuanWang001@outlook.com)

-📢**Recent News**:
+📢**Recent News**: <br>
-🚀🚀 I joined HKBU-ZhuHai as a PhD student in 2025.09
+🚀🚀 I joined HKBU-ZhuHai as a PhD student in 2025.09 <br>
-🚀🚀 I obtained my Bachelor's degree with honors and was recognized as an outstanding graduate from BJUT in 2025.06 🚀🚀 One paper(Graduation Thesis) accepted as Co-first in ICLR-2025
+🚀🚀 I obtained my Bachelor's degree with honors and was recognized as an outstanding graduate from BJUT in 2025.06 <br>
+🚀🚀 One paper (Graduation Thesis) accepted as Co-first in ICLR-2025 <br>